A broad range of experience and expertise

 From 1988 to 2006 Dr Glynn was the organiser of a Medical SHO Training Scheme, covering 80 posts across East London and Essex.
 When training for Medical SHOs was more formalized, he was Chair of Core Medical Training for Central and North East London from 2006 to 2008.
 From 2008 to 2013 he was the Director of the North East Thames Foundation School, and an Associate Dean for Postgraduate Education within the University of London.
 The North East Thames Foundation School was responsible for the training of 740 Foundation Year 1 and 2 Doctors across North East London and Essex.

 Hutchinson’s Clinical Methods

 Dr Glynn is now co-editing (with Prof Will Drake) the 24th edition of this historic textbook, having also co-edited the 22nd and 23rd editions.
 Hutchinson’s Clinical Methods is a fundamental textbook for undergraduate Medical Students, describing in great detail the process of taking a history, examining a patient and making a clinical diagnosis.
 The textbook has always had chapter authors from The Royal London Hospital and its associate hospitals.
 It was first published in 1897 and is the oldest continuously published medical textbook, other than Gray’s Anatomy.

-Dr Glynn has been preparing Medico-Legal Reports since 1995, and now produces up to 50 annually.
+Dr Glynn has been preparing Medico-Legal Reports since 1995, and now produces about 45 annually.
 He is Instructed by Solicitors on behalf of Claimants and Defendants, as well as Coroners, NHS Trusts, Employment Tribunals and others.
 His areas of expertise for Medico-Legal reporting include General Gastroenterology, Endoscopy, Hepatology, Clinical Nutrition, and Acute and General Medicine.